liquidinvestigations/old-docs/manual/Readme.md

 ### Installing from a bootable image
 Download the [latest Odroid C2 image][latest-c2] and write it to an SD card.
 You can use [etcher][] to write the image.
-Plug the card into an Odroid C2, power it up, and wait 2 minutes for the system to boot.
-If there is a [compatible WiFi adapter][wifi-adapters] plugged in, the node will create a hotspot named `Liquid-xxxx` (ending with a random word), and the password is `investigations`.
+Plug the card into an Odroid C2, connect your computer to the Odroid using an Ethernet cable, power it up, and wait 2 minutes for the system to boot.
+Don't connect the Odroid to an existing Ethernet network (e.g. to a router) as it will interfere with the router's network functionality by issuing IP addresses via DHCP.

 [latest-c2]: https://jenkins.liquiddemo.org/job/setup-arm64/job/master/lastSuccessfulBuild/artifact/liquid-odroid_c2-arm64-raw.img.xz
 [etcher]: https://etcher.io
-[wifi-adapters]: Hardware.md

 ### Installing on existing system
 This advanced mode of installation assumes you have a running Ubuntu Xenial